 6.1 The organisation of elections shall be the responsibility of the TF-CSIRT Secretary, who shall notify the Task Force membership of vacancies and call for nominations at least 28 days prior to the date of an election.

 6.2 Any Full Member may propose any person as a candidate for a vacant position, who must then be seconded by another Full Member.
-Candidates may be proposed up until the commencement of an election.
+Candidates may be proposed up until one week before the commencement of an election.

 6.3 If only one candidate is nominated for a vacant position, they shall be declared elected unopposed.
-If there is more than one candidate for a vacant position, a secret ballot shall be held using unsigned and closed ballot papers.
+If there is more than one candidate for a vacant position, a secret ballot shall be held using an appropriate confidential online tool.

 6.5 The TF-CSIRT Secretary will appoint a minimum of two tellers to count the votes in accordance with Article 6.4.
 Candidates for election shall not be eligible to serve as tellers, and the tellers should preferably be individuals not voting in the election.

 6.6 Where there is more than one vacancy, the election for TF-CSIRT Chair will always be held first if required.